spacedriveapp/archive-wasm/docs/archive-wasm/src/fs.mjs/interfaces/ExtractToExclusiveOpts.md

 > `optional` **overwrite**: `boolean`

 Whether to allow overwriting existing files.
-Defaults to false.
+The default is false.